Victoria Target Theatre Society

 While focusing primarily on themes of immediate relevance to seniors, their families and their caregivers, we are committed to creating accessible theatrical experiences with diverse casts.

-Started in 1986 as a group of older adults with an interest in the performing arts, Victoria Target Theatre Society has grown into a company of mature actors who provide a voice for the concerns of seniors.
+Started in 1986 as a group of older adults with an interest in the performing arts, Victoria Target Theatre Society became a non-profit society in November, 1990 and has since grown into a company of mature actors who provide a voice for the concerns of seniors.

 Target uses theatre to address seniors’ issues because theatre stimulates and moves people in a way that is different from ideas learned through lectures or books.